ros-navigation/navigation2/doc/continuous_integration/dockerfile.md

 ### Testing Overlay

-The overlay may then be optionaly tested using the same additional mixins.
-The results of the test may also be used to optionaly fail the entire build; useful if the return code from `docker build` command itself is used as a primitive form of CI, or demonstrating to new contributors on how to locally test pull requests by invoking the colcon CLI.
+The overlay may then be optionally tested using the same additional mixins.
+The results of the test may also be used to optionally fail the entire build; useful if the return code from `docker build` command itself is used as a primitive form of CI, or demonstrating to new contributors on how to locally test pull requests by invoking the colcon CLI.
+In other terms, failing on test failure may be good for a production system, but practically speaking, CI may be broken on occasionally and these images will still be required for fixing those issues so they must still be deployed.

 ## Buildkit